Guastavino tile

-The Guastavino tile arch system is a version of the Catalan vault introduced to the United States in 1885 by Spanish architect and builder Rafael Guastavino (1842-1908).
+The Guastavino tile arch system is a thin-tile vault system introduced to the United States in 1885 by Spanish architect and builder Rafael Guastavino (1842-1908).
 It was patented in the United States by Guastavino in 1892.
+The Guastavino Fireproof Construction Company operated from 1889 to 1962, continuing with Rafael Guastavino Jr. following his father's death, and was headquartered in Woburn, Massachusetts, in a building of their own design which still stands.
+Their records and drawings are preserved by the Department of Drawings & Archives in the Avery Architectural and Fine Arts Library.